OoDeLally/anki-add-hooks-userscripts/README.md

 7- When you are happy with your script, run `npm run build` to compile it to the final standalone userscript `hooks/my_website_com_hook.user.js`.

 8- Make a pull-request if you think it can be useful for other people.

+###👥💐 Thank you for visiting
+- stay home and keep smiling